 Method 1: Automatic detection

-Workbooks has the capability of running an automatic detection of the EWS URL built in and is the default method of entering the EWSURL.
-When initially setting up the WESS simply add your main Users login credentials and Workbooks will automatically locate the EWSURL:
+Workbooks has the capability of running an automatic detection of the EWS URL built in when using the 'Microsoft Exchange Impersonation' method of auth:

 If the Automatic detection was successful then this means that the Exchange credentials entered were valid for Exchange validation.
 If not, you may see one of the following errors;